Loft Conversion Cost

 Type of Roof Tiles

-If the conversion involves changing the roof, then the type of tiles matters as some will likely have to be replaced as part of the construction.
-Houses with slate tiles are typically more expensive to convert than ones with concrete tiles.
+If the conversion involves changing the existing roof structure, then the type of tiles you have on your roof will impact the cost - as some will likely have to be replaced during the construction process.

 Size of Loft Conversion